Building a clean model tutorial

 [Selected upper disc, vertex edit mode (1 & 2), triangle edit mode (3)]

 Now we click Extract cylinder (Extract shape would also work in that case), this just created a cylinder shape in the scene, based on the selected triangles.
 We leave the edit mode and discard the changes.
 Now we add a revolute joint with [Menu bar --> Add --> Joint --> Revolute], keep it selected, then control-select the extracted cylinder shape.
-In the coordinate and transformation dialogs we click the Position/Translation button, then, in the Object/item position section, we click Apply to selection (the one under the edit boxes): this basically copies the x/y/z position of the cylinder to the joint.
+In the position dialog, on the position tab, we click Apply to selection: this basically copies the x/y/z position of the cylinder to the joint.
 Both positions are now identical.
-We click the Orientation/Rotation button, then in the Object/item orientation section, we click Apply to selection: the orientation of our selected objects is now also the same.
+In the orientation dialog, on the orientation tab, we also click Apply to selection: the orientation of our selected objects is now also the same.
 Sometimes, we will need to additionally rotate the joint about 90/180 degrees around its own reference frame in order to obtain the correct orientation or rotation direction.
-We could do that in the Object/item rotation opertations section if needed (in that case, do not forget to click the Own frame button).
+We could do that on the rotation tab of that dialog if needed (in that case, do not forget to click the Own frame button).
 In a similar way we could also shift the joint along its axis, or even do more complex operations.
 This is what we have:

 [Joint in correct location, with the correct orientation]

 Now we copy the joint back into our original scene, and save it (do not forget to save your work on a regular basis!
 The undo/redo function is useful, but doesn't protect you against other mishaps).
 We repeat above procedure for all the joints in our robot, then rename them.
 We also make all joints a little bit longer in the joint properties, in order to see them all.
 By defaut, joints will be assigned to visibility layer 2, but can be changed in the object common properties.
 We assign now all joints to visibility layer 10, then temporarily enable visibility layer 10 for the scene to also visualize those joints (by default, only visibility layers 1-8 are activated for the scene).
-This is what we have (the model ResizableFloor_5_25 was temporarily made invisible in the model properties dialog):
+This is what we have:

 [Joints in correct configuration]